Benefits of Nuclear

 Sources: UNECE Figure 48-53 (pgs.
 57 to 60), Glex, Global Energy Footprint.

-Nuclear’s material burden, namely its requirements for minerals and metals for plant construction is comparable to that used by fossil fuels plants but considerably lower than that used by wind or solar.
+Nuclear’s material burden, namely its requirements for minerals, metals and concrete for plant construction is comparable to that used by fossil fuels plants but considerably lower than that used by wind or solar.
 But fossil fuel plants also require constant deliveries of coal, oil or gas.
-In contrast, the amount of uranium needed is extremely small.
-One uranium fuel pellet, about the size of the tip of an adult’s pinkie finger, produces the same amount of energy as 126 gallons of oil, 17,000 cubic feet of natural gas, or one ton of coal.
+In contrast, the amount of uranium needed for fuel is extremely small.
+One uranium fuel pellet, about the size of the tip of an adult’s pinky finger, produces the same amount of energy as 126 gallons of oil, 17,000 cubic feet of natural gas, or one ton of coal.

 Sources: UNECE Figure 45 and 46 (p.56), Constellation, Nuclear Reliability